LetsStreamIt/documentation/docs/report/analysis/quality-attributes.md

 Quality attributes are the non-functional requirements that define the overall quality of the system and how it delivers its functionalities.

-We have identified the following quality attributes for our system:

 ## Quality Attributes Overview